-- 1. The Freedom of Information Act 2004 was submitted by the Pakistan People's Party (PPP) to the Pakistan National Assembly for consideration in May 2004.
-The Consumer Rights Commission of Pakistan (CRCP) has forwarded a copy of the draft Act to the Commonwealth Human Rights Initiative (CHRI) for review and comment. - 2.
-CHRI welcomes the opportunity to comment on the Act.
-However, we note that the Act was not made available to the public for consideration and comment prior to its submission to Parliament.
+- 1. The Freedom of Information Act 2004 (FOI Act) was originally submitted by the Pakistan People's Party (PPP) to the Pakistan National Assembly for consideration in May 2004.
+At the time, the Commonwealth Human Rights Initiative (CHRI) reviewed and commented on the Bill. - 2.
+The Act has now been re-submitted to the National Assembly and is currently undergoing a clause-by-clause review.
+It appears that CHRI's original comments were not incorporated into the re-submitted FOI Act.
+Nonetheless, CHRI wishes to re-submit an analysis of the FOI Act for consideration by the PPP and the National Assembly, and has taken this opportunity to update the original critique of the FOI Act to incorporate best practices standards captured in laws passed since the Act was drafted, most notably the Indian Right to Information Act 2005. - 3.
+Once again, we note that the FOI Act was not made available to the public for consideration and comment prior to its submission to the National Assembly in 2006.
 Experience has shown that a participatory law-making process can be a major factor in laying a strong foundation for an effective right to information regime.
 Implementation is strengthened if right to information laws are 'owned' by both the government and the public.
 Best practice requires that civil society groups and the public be proactively engaged in the legislative process.
 This can be done in a variety of ways, for example, by: setting up a committee of stakeholders (including officials and public representatives) to consider and provide recommendations on the Act; convening public meetings to discuss the proposed law; and strategically and consistently using the media to raise awareness and keep the public up to date on progress.
 Even now, participation could be encouraged by inviting submissions from the public on the Act before Parliament votes on it.